mediacloud/backend/doc/api_2_0_spec.md

  collect_date             The date the RSS feed was actually downloaded

- guid                     The GUID field in the RSS feed default to the URL if no GUID is specified?
+ guid                     The GUID field in the RSS feed.
+Defaults to the URL if no GUID is specified

 --------------------------------------------------------------------------------------------------------